All Episodes

 I don't know.

-This is America in the twenty-first century.
+This is America in the 21st century.

-This is this is America in the twenty-first century.
+This is America in the 21st century.

 Why are there no male bunnies?

-You never see any male bunnies at the Playboy mansion, do you?
+You never see any male bunnies at the Playboy Mansion, do you?

 It doesn't work.